Antibiotics, the cornerstone of modern medicine, make surgeries and other major medical treatments possible.

 New research shows a coordinated effort is best at tackling these dangerous bugs.

-In its latest report, released in August, the CDC found that wide-scale efforts targeting healthcare-associated infections, including antibiotic stewardship programs, could prevent 619,000 infections from CRE, MRSA, C. difficile, and multidrug-resistant Pseudomonas aeruginosa.
+, released in August, the CDC found that wide-scale efforts targeting healthcare-associated infections, including antibiotic stewardship programs, could prevent 619,000 infections from CRE, MRSA, C. difficile, and multidrug-resistant Pseudomonas aeruginosa.

 A joint effort coordinated by a 10-facility network could result in a 74 percent reduction in these infections over five years and a 55 percent reduction over 15 years in a 102-facility network model.